Machu Picchu & the Galápagos

 Today fly to Cuzco and stop at the Incan site of Koricancha, dedicated to the Sun God, before continuing to the beautiful Sacred Valley, a region of Inca sites and traditional villages.
 After visiting the Indian market at Pisac, reach your hotel late this afternoon.
 (B,L,D)

 Day 4 — Sacred Valley

 Explore Ollantaytambo, known for its massive Incan ruins that continue to inspire wonder.
 Then visit the Incan farming town of Chinchero, where residents live much as their ancestors did, keeping ancient Inca traditions alive.
 Attend a native “Offering to the Earth” ceremony before dinner this evening.
 (B,L,D)

 Day 5 — Sacred Valley and Machu Picchu

 Early this morning travel by train for the 1½-hour journey to Aguas Calientes, where you board a bus for Machu Picchu.
 Enjoy your first guided visit of the stunning “Lost City of the Incas” late this morning.
 Due to its small size, your group will move nimbly through the ruins and have the leisure to absorb the beauty and mystery of this site whose original purpose has been lost to time.
-Following the tour, check in at the 31-room Machu Picchu Sanctuary Lodge, just steps from the entrance to the ruins.
+Following the tour, check in at the 31-room Belmond Sanctuary Lodge, just steps from the entrance to the ruins.
 While most visitors see Machu Picchu on a day trip, you have the rare privilege of spending the night and seeing the ruins after all the tourists have left.
 (B,L,D)

 Day 6 — Machu Picchu and Cuzco